Cape Greco

 Cape Greco, also known as Capo Greco (Italian for "Greek cape"; Κάβο Γκρέκο), is a headland in the southeastern part of the island of Cyprus.
 It is at the southern end of Famagusta Bay and forms part of Ayia Napa Municipality.
 It lies between the towns of Ayia Napa and Protaras, both tourist resorts, and is visited by tourists for its natural environment.
 It is the easternmost point of both the government-controlled areas of the Republic of Cyprus and, de facto, of the European Union, when excluding the outermost regions.
 According to local legend, it is also the home of the 'Ayia Napa sea monster'.

 The cape was known as Cape Pedalion (Πηδάλιον) in antiquity.
 According to Strabo the trapezoidal hill lying above it was sacred to Aphrodite.

+The "fairy caves" refer to the spectacular Sea Caves (sometimes called "Palaces") located along the coast of Cape Greco National Forest Park.
+Carved naturally into the striking limestone cliffs, these caves offer a magical, otherworldly coastal landscape.

 Important Bird Area

 A 1209 the area encompassing the cape has been designated an Important Bird Area (IBA) by BirdLife International because it is a key migration site for large numbers of raptors and other birds.
 It forms a migratory bottleneck for red-footed falcons, pallid harriers, honey buzzards and common kestrels, as well as supporting breeding populations of Cyprus wheatears, Cyprus warblers and black francolins.
 Although the cape is a National Forest Park under the administration of the Forestry Department of the Cyprus Ministry of the Interior, the birds there are threatened by illegal trapping.